Alt text: A man in formal attire sits at a desk with architectural plans on a tablet and a computer displaying a house design.

 2. Test the Name with Others – Say the name out loud to friends or colleagues.
 If they start giggling, you might want to reconsider.

-3. Consider Longevity – A intrepid name might be entertaining now, but will it still work if your company expands into different genres?
+3. Consider Longevity – A funny name might be entertaining now, but will it still work if your company expands into different genres?

-4. Picture It in a Movie Trailer – Would the name sound impressive when announced before a film?
+4. Imagine It in a Movie Trailer – Would the name sound impressive when announced before a film?
 If not, tweak it.

 How to Find the Perfect Name for Your Production Company

-Now that we’ve covered what NOT to do, let’s target how to actually come up with a memorable production company name.
+Now that we’ve covered what NOT to do, let’s focus on how to actually come up with a great production company name.

 Step 1: Define Your Brand Identity